Achievable logoAchievable logo

 • It drains into the superior and inferior petrosal sinuses.

-• Cavernous sinus syndrome: This syndrome is caused when any of the anatomical structures related to the cavernous sinus or the sinus itself, is involved in a disease pathology.
-Common causes are metastatic tumors, meningiomas, pituitary tumors, nasopharyngeal malignancies invading the sinus, cavernous sinus thrombosis, aneurysm of the cavernous part of the internal carotid artery etc. Infections in the danger area of face , which is bounded by medial angle of the eyes, upper lip and nose, can reach the cavernous sinus via the superior ophthalmic vein and indirectly via the facial veins.
-The facial vein anastomoses with the superior ophthalmic via the angular vein.
-Infection can also reach the cavernous sinus from the face, via the inferior ophthalmic vein and pterygoid venous plexus through an emissary vein.
-Cranial nerve VI/ Abducens is usually the first nerve to be involved.
-It leads to ophthalmoplegia, eventually involving the cranial nerves III and IV.
-Involvement of V1 and V2 cause sensory loss over face, scalp, maxilla, nasal cavity, sinuses and palate.
-Horner’s syndrome can result from involvement of sympathetic plexus around the ICA.
+• Cavernous sinus syndrome: This syndrome occurs when the cavernous sinus itself, or any of the structures associated with it, is affected by disease.
+Common causes include metastatic tumors, meningiomas, pituitary tumors, nasopharyngeal malignancies invading the sinus, cavernous sinus thrombosis, and aneurysm of the cavernous part of the internal carotid artery.
+Infections in the danger area of face (bounded by the medial angle of the eyes, upper lip, and nose) can reach the cavernous sinus via the superior ophthalmic vein and indirectly via the facial veins.
+The facial vein anastomoses with the superior ophthalmic vein via the angular vein.
+Infection can also reach the cavernous sinus from the face via the inferior ophthalmic vein and the pterygoid venous plexus through an emissary vein.
+Cranial nerve VI (abducens) is usually the first nerve involved.
+This leads to ophthalmoplegia, eventually involving cranial nerves III and IV.
+Involvement of V1 and V2 causes sensory loss over the face, scalp, maxilla, nasal cavity, sinuses, and palate.
+Horner’s syndrome can result from involvement of the sympathetic plexus around the ICA.
 Compression of the parasympathetic nerve fibers in cranial nerve III can lead to fixed and dilated pupils.
 This condition is rapidly fatal if not diagnosed and treated promptly.

 Blood-brain barrier (BBB)